-Concussion is a dangerous and sometimes fatal injury so it’s important to be able to recognize and treat the symptoms as soon as they present themselves.
-Concussion is a mild traumatic brain injury which is caused by a blow either directly to the head or another part of the body with the force being transmitted to the head.
+A concussion is a dangerous and sometimes fatal injury so it’s important to be able to recognize and treat the symptoms as soon as they present themselves.
+A concussion is a mild traumatic brain injury caused by a blow either directly to the head or another part of the body with the force transmitted to the head.

 The Australian Government has recently recognized the void of reputable information and a lack of online resources available for those who find themselves in need of a legitimate medical diagnosis for concussion.
 The targeted audience for this information includes athletes, coaches, medical practitioners, parents and teachers.

 In order to provide accurate information that was particularly relevant to sporting concussions, two major governing bodies, the Australian Institute of Sport (AIS) and the Australian Medical Association (AMA) combined their research of concussions in sport and created a website which acts as a portal of information for diagnosing and managing concussion: www.concussioninsport.gov.au.

 “Bringing these two organisations together for this important initiative gives Australians confidence and clarity in seeking further information about the diagnosis and management of concussion.”
 Said Dr David Hughes AIS Chief Medical Officer.

 It is important for people who are involved in a high-risk environment for receiving a concussion, such as sports players, to understand that even the subtlest of changes to a person’s behaviour could be a sign of a concussion.
 As noted in this video released by the Australian government, the main symptoms of concussion include:

 - Balance problems